SanskarKashyap/himalayan-blossom/php-backend/README.md

    | `MONGODB_URI` | Connection string for MongoDB Atlas |
    | `PUBLIC_API_BASE_URL` | Public API origin used by the static frontend |

+   When running locally with the bundled frontend, set `APP_URL=http://127.0.0.1:8080` and `PUBLIC_API_BASE_URL=http://127.0.0.1:8080/api` so the runtime config matches the development server origin.

 3. **Generate Laravel app key**

    ```bash